FAQs re: Graduate Admission

 Q: What are you looking for in a prospective student?

-In terms of #1, strong applicants to the PNI Research Lab are passionate about biological mechanisms linking psychosocial factors to age-related health outcomes (see Figure below for an overarching conceptual model that frames our research).
+(1) Fit with the research and training that can be offered in my lab: Strong applicants to the PNI Research Lab are passionate about biological mechanisms linking psychosocial factors to age-related health outcomes (see Figure below for an overarching conceptual model that frames our research).
 Some students tend to focus more on the A path (links between psychosocial and biological factors) or the B path (biological factors predicting aging-related health outcomes), but all students have an interest and prior experience in biological factors/mechanisms (see star) relevant to health and disease.

-In terms of #2, strong applicants have a solid academic record; typically have completed prior coursework in health psychology and/or biology and/or courses on a pre-med track; and have gained at least one year of research experience in health psychology or a related field, ideally including post-baccalaureate experience and independent research experience (e.g., through a senior honors thesis, poster presentations, publication experience).
-Applicants should also have prior training and experience with (or an enthusiasm and strong desire to develop skills in) quantitative methods skills, including coding, data management, and data analysis in R.
+(2) Readiness to pursue a PhD: Strong applicants have a solid academic record; typically have completed prior coursework in health psychology and/or biology and/or courses on a pre-med track; and have gained at least one year of research experience in health psychology or a related field, ideally including post-baccalaureate experience and independent research experience (e.g., through a senior honors thesis, poster presentations, publication experience).
+Applicants should also have prior training and experience in quantitative methods (e.g., coding, data management, data analysis in R).

 I will consider applications from prospective students interested in any of our current research projects.
 I especially welcome applications from students who are interested in the SIERA study – a study of adults aged 60+ years old and older linking experiences in daily life (e.g., stress, emotions, social aspects) to immunological and biological changes important for age-related health outcomes.